About us

 John Lees is a research group leader

 My previous work has attempted to understand the pathogenesis and transmission of infectious diseases.
-I primarily works on statistical genetics, genomic epidemiology and genome evolution of pathogenic bacteria.
+I primarily work on statistical genetics, genomic epidemiology and genome evolution of pathogenic bacteria.
 I have also worked on infectious disease modelling, GPU algorithms, and visualisation.
 I write methods and software to scale these analyses and make them more accessible to others in attempts to democratise bioinformatics.

 Languages and tools: C++, CUDA, python, R, rust, stan